amebalabs/tmdb.swift/README.md

 ### CocoaPods

-AppVersion is available through [CocoaPods](http://cocoapods.org).
+TMDB is available through [CocoaPods](http://cocoapods.org).
 To install it add the following line to your Podfile:

 ```ruby
 pod "tmdb.swift"